The time of opulent luxury is over. Today luxury is more inclusive, more conscious and more positive. Welcome to the world of purposeful luxury

 Luxury brands were required to think (even) more from the customer, to act in a more sustainable, digital and agile manner.
 But how exactly does the evolved luxury customer tick and what do these movements mean for luxury brands and their management?

 A turn to minimalism and appreciation of materials, craftsmanship, the people behind the brand shape this movement.
-Luxury consumers consciously (more) weigh their purchasing decisions.
-To do this, look for authentic voices from the brand interest community online in the sense of user-generated content (UGC).
-Due to various digital possibilities, consumers as well as the brand interest group are able and ready to share their brand experience and, if given, also to show their misconduct, as happens on the DietPrada platform.
+Luxury consumers consciously weigh up their purchasing decisions.
+They look for authentic voices from the online brand interest community in the sense of user-generated content (UGC).
+Due to various digital possibilities, consumers as well as the brand interest group are enabled and willing to share their brand experience and, if given, also to point out their misconduct, as it happens on the platform DietPrada.
 The fashion industry in particular has taken it to extremes in recent years.
 As the enfant terrible of the sustainability movement, various drops and numerous collections per year have fueled the negative voices.
 This in combination with the handling of unsold, old collections.

 Petit H Collection Hermes

 In addition to the conscious and critical attitude of luxury consumers, there is the notion of being instead of belonging: Which brands fit into their life world, which ones understand them and pick them up right there?